about

-My work interrogates the meaning and possibility of political agency and justice in moments of crisis, when future-directed problem-solving becomes increasingly unrealistic.
+My work interrogates the meaning and possibility of political agency and justice in moments of crisis, when the futures that once justified it become increasingly implausible.
 Unlike ideal frameworks that outline principles for a just order and progressive change and then measure empirical reality against them, I begin from crisis conditions and examine the concrete practices, attachments, and relationships that sustain dignity and endurance.
-This vantage opens space for multiplicity and creativity—qualities imperative in periods of rapid transformation.

 By foregrounding the burdens of staying engaged, I decenter assumptions that highlighting climate solutions and visions of sustainable futures creates hope and action.
 A more honest recognition of climate trajectories and their effects, paired with the skills required to navigate them, comes into view—a shift not narrowly about adaptation versus mitigation, but, as I show, about a deeper reordering of temporality and morality.